volunteermatch/email-stats/EmailLogCleanup/README.md

 If you wish to alter the cutoff date for the email log deletion, just change the environment variable "OFFSET" to the desired integer.
 - Ex: If the OFFSET is 365, any email older than 1 year will be deleted.

+To change which bucket the program writes files to, simply change the BUCKET environment variable.
+This new bucket must have the proper permissions for being written to by the Lambda function.

 ### How to Contribute: